If you’re about to try CBD products for the first time, you’re probably overwhelmed by the available number of choices.

 That said, not all CBD oils can be used for vaping.
 We advise against trying to vape regular CBD oil, as the active ingredients are not designed to provide vapor for inhalation.

-Additionally, you could damage your vaporizer and render it obsolete.
-Vaping requires specialized vape juices, manufactured for use with either a vape mod, cartridge or vaporizer pen.
+Additionally, you could damage your vaporizer.
+Vaping requires specialized CBD vape juices, manufactured for use with either a vape mod, cartridge or vaporizer pen.

 Vape juices are a quick and efficient way to get CBD straight into the bloodstream via the lungs.
 Vape juices are made from hemp oil.